 Call of Duty: Black Ops Cold War Zombies is an excellent addition to the series’ history.
 It was a new beginning in multiple ways for Zombies fans.
-It started a new storyline with Samantha Maxis, still a pivotal character.
+It started a new storyline with Samantha Maxis, who remains a pivotal character all of these years.
 A host of new features baked in made the game much deeper than it was before.
-However, the maps brought in their own liveliness to Zombies, bringing many new areas we had not touched before, unlike Black Ops IV, which only had remade maps in the Aether story.
-Here are all of the Call of Duty: Black Ops Cold War Zombies maps ranked from worst to best.
+However, the maps brought in their own liveliness, adding many new areas we had not touched before, unlike Black Ops IV, which only had remade maps in the Aether story.

 Outbreak is a bit of a wildcard entry because it is so different, to the point that you can consider this a separate mode.
-Since choosing Outbreak gives you access to all Outbreak maps though, we will include it here.
+Since choosing the mode gives you access to all Outbreak maps though, we will include it here.

 In Outbreak, instead of surviving rounds, your team must complete objectives to advance to the next location where the enemies are tougher.
 Everywhere you go, you want to loot buildings for weapons and items to help you upgrade and better survive.

-Outbreak is not terrible, but it is hard for longtime Zombies fans to watch this area of Zombies get continuously updated with new maps and content when the classic round-based gameplay felt left behind at moments.
-Outbreak just kind of feels like everything is thrown together for the sake of it.
+Outbreak is not terrible, but it was hard for longtime Zombies fans to watch this area get continuously updated with new maps and content when the classic round-based gameplay felt left behind at moments.
+This mode feels like too much of a good thing.
 Your first few times playing is great, but the novelty quickly wears off.
 There’s no real story here except in the two main Easter egg quests, and every item and boss is pulled from other Zombies maps.

 4. Firebase Z